This course is intended for the individual looking to explore emergency services as an entry-level Emergency Medical Technician (EMT).

 - Have never been subject to a permanent revocation of license or certification by another state EMS office or recognized state or national healthcare provider licensing or certifying body.

-Class will be on the following days: Tuesdays and Thursdays.
+They will be on the following days: Tuesdays, Thursdays and four Saturdays

-Students must be present for a minimum of eighty five percent (85% of the didactic and practical aspects of the course).
-However, failure to be present and successfully fulfill all skill and knowledge evaluations may still prohibit a student from course completion.
+Students are required to be present a minimum of eighty five percent (85% of the didactic and practical aspects) of the course.
+However, failure to be present and successfully fulfill all skill and knowledge evaluations may prohibit a student from course completion.

 Continuing Education Credit: